sylphlab/zen-coder/memory-bank/progress.md

 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.
 - Custom tool execution status updates (beyond the inline display) are currently disabled.
 - Model resolver logic now iterates through all enabled providers using their `getAvailableModels` method.
 Dynamic fetching is implemented only for OpenRouter currently; others use hardcoded lists within their modules.
-- Chat UI model selection persistence is not yet implemented.
+- Conversation history is not persisted.
 - API Key management is now handled by individual provider modules, interacting with `vscode.SecretStorage`. `AiService` delegates these operations.
 Input fields remain in the Settings page webview.
 - **Blank Webview (Development):** Still investigating the cause of the blank webview in development mode, currently testing relaxed CSP.
 (Previous issue)
 - **Routing CSS:** Basic navigation links added, but styling (`.app-layout`, `.navigation`, `.content-area`) needs to be implemented in `app.css`.